Colabor Group (TSE:GCL) Stock Price Down 81.1% – Should You Sell?

-GCL has been the topic of several recent research reports.
-Desjardins dropped their price target on Colabor Group from C$1.50 to C$0.50 and set a “buy” rating on the stock in a research report on Monday, October 20th.
-Raymond James Financial raised Colabor Group to a “hold” rating in a report on Monday, October 20th.
-One investment analyst has rated the stock with a Buy rating and one has issued a Hold rating to the company.
-Based on data from MarketBeat.com, Colabor Group presently has an average rating of “Moderate Buy” and a consensus price target of C$1.00.
+A number of brokerages have recently commented on GCL.
+Raymond James Financial raised shares of Colabor Group to a “hold” rating in a research note on Monday, October 20th.
+Desjardins cut their price objective on Colabor Group from C$1.50 to C$0.50 and set a “buy” rating on the stock in a research report on Monday, October 20th.
+One analyst has rated the stock with a Buy rating and one has issued a Hold rating to the company.
+Based on data from MarketBeat, the stock currently has an average rating of “Moderate Buy” and a consensus target price of C$1.00.

-Colabor Group (TSE:GCL – Get Free Report) last announced its quarterly earnings data on Friday, October 17th.
-The company reported C($0.73) EPS for the quarter.
+Colabor Group (TSE:GCL – Get Free Report) last announced its earnings results on Friday, October 17th.
+The company reported C($0.73) earnings per share for the quarter.
+The firm had revenue of C$212.47 million during the quarter.
 Colabor Group had a net margin of 0.14% and a return on equity of 0.83%.
-The firm had revenue of C$212.47 million during the quarter.
-Equities analysts forecast that Colabor Group Inc. will post 0.0199693 EPS for the current fiscal year.
+As a group, analysts forecast that Colabor Group Inc. will post 0.0199693 earnings per share for the current year.

 Colabor Group Inc is a wholesaler and distributor of food and related products in Canada.
 The company operates in two segments Distribution and Wholesale segment.
 Its Distribution segment operations include the distribution of food products and related products in hotels, restaurants and institutions (HRI) and retail market.